Forget about the epithet of a “starving artist.” No, you can’t live in a cardboard box with a digital art degree.

 - When you’re just starting, don’t fear to imitate.
 It can help you draw inspiration.

 - While getting a degree is good, don’t let it limit you.
-To be good at specific skills, enrol in short courses.
+To be good at specific skills, enrol in short digital art classes.
 (Some sites like Artstation can both help you market your skills and learn simultaneously).

 - Don’t get discouraged by criticism.